Yugoslav People's Army: Structure and organization (late 1980s – early 1990s)

 There were other units that had smaller but more modern and mobile forces with more mobile A class units with a total of 19 divisions, 234. brigades and 104 independent battalions/regiments in 1995.
 Total manpower at the end of 1995 was about 222.151 in peace and 834.891 in war.

 Internal changes in Yugoslavia prevented the total realization of the "Jedinstvo 3" plan.
 While many changes under it were done during 1990, not all were finished completely.
 While most commands and units were formed and manned, equipping was not finished according to plan because of dissolution of Yugoslavia and stopping of deliveries from most of domestic factories to units of JNA.
 As part of the armed forces, there was also the Territorial Defense, based on each republic's territory that formed Yugoslavia that would fall under command of JNA during wartime.

 Ground Forces

 The Ground Forces had the greatest number of personnel.
 In 1991 there were about 140,000 active-duty soldiers (including 90,000 conscripts), and over a million trained reservists that could be mobilized in wartime.
 Each of the Yugoslav constituent six republics had its own Territorial Defence forces which were similar to the US national guard and were subordinate to supreme command as an integral part of the defence system in wartime.
 The territorial defence (reserve force) was made up of former conscripts; they were occasionally called up for war exercises.

+In accordance with the 1974 Yugoslav Constitution the Land Forces were divided into six armies allocated to the five republics.
 The ground forces were organised into infantry, armour, artillery, and air defence, as well as signal, engineering and chemical defence corps.